 It goes without saying really, as you can see from the models we highlighted further up the page, that full face scuba masks represent quite an investment.

-On top of that, even the most streamlined and lightweight full face diving masks are still heavier than standard scuba masks.
+On top of that, even the most streamlined and lightweight full face diving masks are still heavier than standard scuba and snorkel mask models.